jagrafft/vision/README.md

-# visionAV
+# vision

-Repository for the visionAV project, developed by [SimPORTAL](https://www.simportal.umn.edu/) at the University of Minnesota.
+Repository for the *vision* project, and open-source data and audiovisual server developed by [SimPORTAL](https://www.simportal.umn.edu/) at the University of Minnesota.

 ## Tentative Punch List
 - [ ] White Paper (docs)